Not everybody wants to visit museums or performing arts organizations. Here are the percentages of people in the US who do and do not.

 These audiences are dependable, but they are also part of a shrinking demographic.
 In essence, the United States is growing increasingly diverse with people who do not look, think, or behave like traditional visitors to cultural organizations, and we are not reaching new audiences at representative rates.
 The goal is to make the historic visitor profile more representative of national audiences.

-Want more?
-I will publish an article that compiles information on who current visitors are, what they have in common, and what cultural organizations need to know about them next Wednesday, January 23rd.
+Information on who current visitors are, what they have in common, and what cultural organizations need to know about them is available in Active Visitors: Who Currently Attends Cultural Organizations?.

 2) Those who are likely to attend – but do not